Join our email list

 Sunday, May 18 | Kraków

 We will spend the day visiting the Auschwitz Jewish Center for a tour and a light lunch (included), followed by a guided tour of Auschwitz itself.
 The Auschwitz Jewish Center (AJC) in Oświęcim, operated by the Museum of Jewish Heritage, is located two miles from the Auschwitz-Birkenau death camps.
 The only Jewish presence in the vicinity of Auschwitz, the center opened its doors in 2000 so that people from around the world could gather to learn, pray, and remember the victims of the Holocaust.
-There will be an evening discussion where we will process our experience at Auschwitz together.
+There will be an evening discussion where we will process our experience at Auschwitz together, followed by dinner on our own.

 Meals Included: Breakfast, Lunch